opmerking/MEDICI/README.md

 Forced loans data comes from: Anthony Molho, Florentine Public Finances in the Early Renaissance, 1400–1433 (Cambridge, MA, 1971), 10, 62, and Elio Conti, L’imposta diretta a Firenze nel Quattrocento, 1427–1494 (Rome, 1984), 81, 83.

----
-Note: This readme was written with the help of ChatGPT.